azsk/DevOpsKit-docs/00b-Getting-Started/GettingStarted_PowerShellTipsAzSK.md

 ```
 Note that the pipe character "|" is used to send the output of the Get-AzureRmSubscription command to a formatting helper "FT".
 Here FT is short for "Format-Table" which lets us pick specific fields to display in tabular form.
 So the overall command means
-"Get a list of subscriptions I have access to and show them in tabular form only displaying the Name and Id fields for each."
+"Get a list of subscriptions I have access to and show them in tabular form, only displaying the Name and Id fields for each."

 If you do not specify the "| FT Name, Id" part, you will get the output in a list format as below: